btnguyenPersonal/edit/tasks.md

 	// add crash reports
 	// std::filesystem::path home = std::filesystem::absolute(getenv("HOME"));
 	// state->print(home.string() + "/.crashreport");
-- grep when ctrl g, not checking before for valid ones
 - fix expand file not there anymore
-- check file not there for every thing ctrl g, etc.
-- color keys based on mode
 - inspect memory leaks using new
 ```
     Object * object1 = new Object(); //A new object is allocated on the heap